 - Possess excellent communication and interpersonal skills.
 Retail experience and customer service and foreign language skills are helpful.

 Education and Tour Guide Volunteers help Museum staff conduct public presentations and tours for visitors, school groups, and law enforcement professionals.
 They must:

 - Work at least one half-day (four hours) per week.

 - Possess excellent communication and interpersonal skills.
 Experience in teaching or museum education, public service, and/or retail is helpful.

 Behind-the-Scenes Volunteers work throughout the Museum as well as off-site.
-Tasks include research, translation, transcription, providing customer service, and ensuring safety in Museum exhibitions.
+Tasks include research, translation, transcription, and providing customer service.
 Volunteers must:

-- Work at least 12 hours per month.
-The schedule is generally flexible but may include weekly or biweekly shifts.
+- The schedule is generally flexible but may include weekly or biweekly shifts.

 - Possess various skills are needed depending on the position.
 These may include foreign language(s), clerical, computer, research, and writing abilities.